 PoE (Power over Ethernet) is a time synchronization technology that provides versatile solutions.
 Clocks are connected to the facility network through an Ethernet cable that supplies power and NTP (Network Time Protocol) server updates.
-As one option from OneVue Sync, PoE technology is energy efficient and makes maintenance easier without the requirement of dedicated AC outlets or batteries.
-It is a great option to keep challenged areas in sync with the overall time system.
+As one option from OneVue Sync™, PoE technology is energy efficient and makes maintenance easier without the requirement of dedicated AC outlets or batteries.
+It is a great option to keep Wi-Fi challenged areas in sync with the overall time system.

 Radio Frequency Through Transmitter

 The OneVue Sync Transmitter is a smart solution for unified timekeeping on campus.
 Through the use of GPS data broadcast at a 72 MHz frequency, the GPS option allows direct device coverage throughout a building or across a campus.
-As with all OneVue Sync options, the OneVue Transmitter can work with the OneVue Monitor system to manage the health of the transmitter, the heart of the synchronous time solution.
+As with all OneVue Sync options, the OneVue Transmitter can work with the OneVue software platform to manage the health of the transmitter, the heart of the synchronous time solution.

 Bluetooth® Low Energy

-OneVue Monitor and Synchronized Timekeeping
+OneVue Software and Synchronized Timekeeping

 Whether your facility’s needs are best suited to PoE, 72 MHz, or Bluetooth® low Energy, all the Primex OneVue Sync solutions work together with the anywhere-accessible OneVue software platform.
 Just as this centralized monitoring helps create system efficiencies and improves performance in overall time synchronization, the OneVue software data recording and reporting can help identify the correlation between clock accuracy and other aspects of facility operations.